-- 3.1 The safety and welfare of pupils is of paramount importance and so all staff must report their allegations immediately. - 3.2 Allegations made against a member of school staff, supply staff, contractors or a volunteer should be reported to the Head Teacher.
-For centrally employed staff allegations should be reported to the CEO.
-Allegations involving the Head Teacher should be reported to the relevant Director of Education/Strategic Lead.
-Allegations involving the CEO should be reported to the Chair of the Trust.
-The Head Teacher, Director of Education/Strategic Lead/ CEO or Chair of Trustees (as appropriate) will then contact the designated officer at the local authority (LADO).
-The line manager will then act as the case manager.
-It is essential that HR are involved at this early stage and the Head Teacher/Director of Education/Strategic Lead/CEO/Chair of Trustees should make contact with them as soon as is possible to seek advice.
+3.1 The safety and welfare of student is of paramount importance and so all staff must report their allegations immediately.

-- 3.3 When an allegation is made the relevant person as detailed above will consider two aspects: - 3.3.1 looking after the welfare of the child; and - 3.3.2 investigating and supporting the person subject to the allegation - 3.4 In each case, the relevant person will: - 3.4.1 apply common sense and judgement; - 3.4.2 deal with allegations quickly, fairly and consistently; and - 3.4.3 provide effective protection for the child and support the person subject to the allegation. - 3.5 Before contacting the LADO, the line manager will conduct basic enquiries to establish the facts to help determine whether there is any foundation to the allegation.
-Then the line manager will contact the LADO and an initial discussion will take place to consider the nature, content and context of the allegation and agree a course of action.
-The Trust Designated Safeguarding Lead should also be involved in this discussion.
+- 3.2 Allegations made against a member of school staff, supply staff, contractors or a volunteer should be reported to the Head Teacher.
+For centrally employed staff allegations should be reported to the Chief Finance and Operation Officer (CFOO).
+Allegations involving the Head Teacher should be reported to the relevant Director of Education and Strategic Lead.
+Allegations involving the CEO should be reported to the Chair of the Trust Board.
+The Head Teacher, Director of Education/Strategic Lead/ CEO or Chair of the Trust Board (as appropriate) will then contact the designated officer at the local authority (LADO).
+The relevant person as identified will then act as the case manager.
+It is essential that HR are involved at this early stage and the Head Teacher/Director of Education/Strategic Lead/CEO/Chair of the Trust Board should make contact with them as soon as is possible to seek advice. - 3.3 When an allegation is made the case manager as detailed above will consider two aspects: - 3.3.1 looking after the welfare of the child; and - 3.3.2 investigating and supporting the person subject to the allegation - 3.4 In each case, the case manager will: - 3.4.1 apply common sense and judgement; - 3.4.2 deal with allegations quickly, fairly and consistently; and - 3.4.3 provide effective protection for the child and support the person subject to the allegation. - 3.5 Before contacting the LADO, the case manager will conduct basic enquiries to establish the facts to help determine whether there is any foundation to the allegation.
+Then the case manager will contact the LADO and an initial discussion will take place to consider the nature, content and context of the allegation and agree a course of action.
+The ATLP Designated Safeguarding Lead should also be involved in this discussion.
 This discussion may include that: - no further action is required; or - more information is required to determine a course of action; or - a strategy discussion should take place; or - police or social care should be involved. - 3.6 The school/Trust will share relevant information with the LADO about the allegation, the child, and the person against whom the allegation has been made.
-If it is decided that a strategy discussion should take place, then the school will always attend that meeting.
+If it is decided that a strategy discussion should take place, then the school/Trust will always attend that meeting.
 Representatives from other agencies such as health, social care and police may also be invited to the meeting.